 The Belknap Farmers Market typically operates one or more Spring Markets in April, a one-day Fall Market in September, and a one-day Holiday Bazaar in November.
 You can follow us on in order to stay abreast of future markets.

-UPDATE: Spring 2020 Belknap Farmers Market Canceled due to Pandemic
+UPDATE: Belknap Farmers Market Suspended due to Pandemic

-Sadly, the Belknap Campus Farmers' Market was not able to return on Wednesdays in April 2020, as planned.
+Sadly, the Belknap Campus Farmers' Market was not able to return on in April 2020, as planned.
+We hope to restart it in some form in Fall 2022.
 But don't let the pandemic prevent you from eating and growing local!
-You can still sign up for weekly produce/meat deliveries on or off campus and you can order seeds, plants, berries, fruit trees, compost, and more for your garden through our vendors:
+You can still sign up for weekly produce/meat deliveries and you can order seeds, plants, berries, fruit trees, compost, and more for your garden through our vendors:

 - offers Seeds and Starts Saleveggies, fruits, flowers, and more to help you get your garden growing!

-- Barr Farms is taking subscriptions for their Community Supported Agriculture (CSA) local food delivery service with pickups available at both Belknap campus (SAC Health Promotion Office) and Health Sciences Center.
+- Barr Farms is taking subscriptions for their Community Supported Agriculture (CSA) local food delivery service.
 Follow the link to learn how you can enjoy a weekly (or biweekly) delivery of fresh, local, sustainably-grown produce from May through October!
 They also offer a meat CSA option.

-The Belknap Farmers Market also continues to organize the popular annual UofL Farmers' Market Holiday Bazaar in the Red Barn each year in late November.
-This one-day Holiday Bazaar features 17 different local artisans, farmers, and food producers coming together in one location for holiday shopping, local style!
+The Belknap Farmers Market also continues to organize the popular annual UofL Farmers' Market Holiday Bazaar each year in late November.
+This one-day Holiday Bazaar features over a dozen different local artisans, farmers, and food producers coming together in one location for holiday shopping, local style!
 You'll find unique holiday gifts such as jams, salsas, relish, honey, baked goods, wreaths & holiday decorations, soaps & balms, crafts, jewelry, stoneware, pottery, UofL apparel and accessories, and more!
 There are door prizes and lunch available for purchase.

 Other Local Farmers Markets